dhardtke/experience-manager-cloud-service.en/help/commerce-cloud/faq.md

 ## 8. Why are you not using We.Retail?

 The Venia theme (developed by Magento) is used which is mobile first and aligned with Magento’s PWA.
-The Venia theme represents the latest in-terms of CSS styling and AEM core components.
+The Venia theme represents the latest in terms of CSS styling and AEM core components.

 ## 9. When you update product data in Magento, is that a real-time push to AEM?
 Or is it a batch process?